MICHR Overview and Programs

 Behavioral Research Innovation & Support Program: The Behavioral Research Innovation & Support Program (BRISP) provides support, consultation, and training to enhance rigor in conducting behavioral and social science research.
 BRISP is available to faculty and staff who are new to behavioral research as well as experts who are seeking the latest resources and guidance on conducting behavioral research.
 BRISP also provides support for career development and advancement of behavioral and social science research professionals through its consultation and training opportunities.
 BRISP collaborates with a network of units across campus to build a repository of educational resources related to behavioral research conduct.
 BRISP works closely with units that support clinical trial conduct to tailor processes to optimally support behavioral clinical trials.

-Biostatistics Program: MICHR’s Biostatistics Program offers post-award consultation, collaboration, and mentoring throughout the lifecycle of a study.
+Biostatistics Program: MICHR’s Biostatistics Program offers post-award consultation and collaboration throughout the lifecycle of a study.
 Services include study implementation, abstract development, and manuscript development.
-MICHR’s biostatisticians provide expertise in randomization scheme development and implementation, development and implementation of statistical analysis plans (SAP), data quality assessment, and database review.
+MICHR’s biostatisticians provide expertise in randomization scheme development, development and implementation of statistical analysis plans (SAP), data quality assessment, and database review.
 Biostatisticians will serve as study co-investigators, study statisticians, data safety monitoring board (DSMB) independent statisticians, or statistical analysts.

 Community Engagement Program: MICHR’s Community Engagement (CE) program fosters community-academic partnerships and community-engaged research (CEnR).
 CE develops, demonstrates, and disseminates strategies promoting translational science and the science of CEnR, and enhances the ability of community-academic partnerships to address community health priorities equitably across the state of Michigan.
 CE provides various services to support both community and academic partners, including consultation, education, and funding to support research projects in community-engaged settings.
 CE services are available to a broad base of partners, including academics, community members, health providers, and others engaged in collaborative research efforts to improve community and population health.
 MICHR also maintains strong and active relationships with community partners and organizations statewide that work together to foster university-community research partnerships and facilitate specific CEnR projects.

 Dissemination & Implementation Science Catalyst: The MICHR Dissemination & Implementation (D&I) Science Catalyst Implementation Science Network (ISN) connects researchers to promote more innovative dissemination and implementation research to close the gap between science and practice and ultimately improve care in our health systems and communities.
-It offers assistance for investigators pursuing implementation science learning opportunities including learning collaboratives, conferences, course offerings, and examples of career plans, frameworks, measures for K and R grants, and examples of U-M implementation studies.
-It also promotes novel and competitive implementation science-driven initiatives by providing funding opportunities, toolkits on D&I methods, and hosting forums to share and foster ideas about implementation science.
-Its efforts to build implementation science capacity in health systems and communities include: MICHR Community Research Studios, U-M BCBS Clinical Quality Collaboratives, Multimodal D&I Curricula, and Michigan Medicine Statewide expansion.
-The ISN comprises three components: 1) Spark – Leveraging talent to promote implementation science learning opportunities, 2) Seed – Promoting novel and competitive implementation science-driven initiatives, and 3) Spread – Building Implementation Science capacity in health systems and communities.
+It offers assistance for investigators pursuing implementation science learning opportunities, including just-in-time grant development incubator sessions and learning collaboratives, conferences, courses, and resources on D&I frameworks, methods, measures for K and R grants, and examples of U-M implementation studies.
+It also promotes novel and competitive implementation science-driven initiatives by providing information about training, funding opportunities, D&I methods, and mentoring and networking opportunities.
+The ISN is focused on three goals: 1) Spark – Leveraging talent to promote implementation science learning opportunities, 2) Seed – Promoting novel and competitive implementation science-driven initiatives, and 3) Spread – Building Implementation Science capacity in health systems and communities.

 Network Based Research: MICHR’s Network Based Research (NBR) Program facilitates multisite research studies from the national Clinical Research Networks (CRNs).
 The NBR team connects Michigan Medicine (MM) faculty with CRN trial opportunities and brings faculty-initiated proposals to the CRNs for multisite participation.
 The NBR provides guidance on the multisite research process, consultation, cohort discovery, and offers informatics support for faculty on their comparative effectiveness research and pragmatic trials.
 NBR participates in the NIH NCATS CTSA Program, Trial Innovation Network (TIN); Patient-Centered Outcomes Research Institute® (PCORI®), PCORnet®, the National Patient-Centered Clinical Research Network; The PaTH Patient Empowered Research, Clinical Research Network, and the NIH NCATS National Clinical Cohort Collaborative (N3).